MayCXC/derp/README.md

 ## Environment Variables

-the following environment variables are provided with default values by, and exported from, `envy`:
+the following environment variables are provided with default values by `envy`:

 * `$ENV` is the same environment variable received by a [POSIX User Portability Utilities Shell](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/sh.html). its default value is `env.sh`, and it is resolved from the dirname of `$0`.